China - A Trip Along the Silk Road (Part 3 of 3)

 Most of the rest of the day ended up being spent in that office where 5 people were hard at work getting us to LA.
 We are far from home.
 Either going Islamabad-London-Ny-LA or Islamabad-Pacific somewhere (i.e., Bangkok, Tokyo)-LA were about the same price.
 However, we are trying to fly on a day equivalent to the eve of the Xmas holidays when everyone in Pakistan wants to go visit their family.
 Our problem is that we can get flights out of Lahore or Karachi, but we can't get out of Islamabad.

 Watching this travel agency at work was a fascinating way to spend the day, and air conditioned, too.
-We are pretty tired having spent the night on a bus and would have done very little today anyway, and it was too hot to sleep in our hotel room.
+We are pretty tired to eat, having spent the night on a bus and would have done very little today anyway, and it was too hot to sleep in our hotel room.

 The people in the ESL office were on the phone constantly and in among the Urdu words we would here Lahore-Bangkok, London-NY Karachi-Bangkok, che (yes), aacha, chika, aacha....so we knew they were talking about us all of the time.
 Plus the woman in charge of the office seemed to know everyone in the business.
 The head of JAL came by to collect her for lunch and he chatted with us for about an hour and was on the job of seeing what JAL could do for us.
 They were checking the special reserved-for-the-secret-service type seats but even those had been gobbled up by other people with well connected travel agents.
 But progress gradually was made and they really seemed to be checking all of the options and sending runners off to the PIA office to wait around for cancellation updates, etc. They got us some lunch and endless cups of tea while we waited.
 Eventually we left having partly confirmed flights here and there seemingly on every airline between Pakistan and LA, but connecting to any of them within Pakistan, since most were leaving from either Karachi or Lahore, was proving to be a stumbling block.